instantcommerce/next-password-protect/README.md

 ### Step 1

-In order to be able to take advantage of dead code elimination, this library must be enabled using a global variable: `PASSWORD_PROTECT`.
+In order to be able to take advantage of dead code elimination, this library must be enabled using a global variable: `process.env.PASSWORD_PROTECT`.

 To set this variable, add the following to `next.config.js`: